-Disclaimer: I approached Cursed Child as a separate entity from the rest of the Harry Potter series, and as such am able to appreciate it for its own merits.
+Disclaimer: I approached Cursed Child as a separate entity from the rest of the Harry Potter series.
 If you read Cursed Child thinking of it as the eighth Harry Potter book, you will likely be disappointed.
-Let us all remember that this is a play BY Jack Thorne, based on a NEW STORY by Jack Thorne, John Tiffany, and J.K.
+Let us all remember that this is a play by Jack Thorne, based on a new story by Jack Thorne, John Tiffany, and J.K.
 Rowling.
-Our beloved Rowling did NOT write this play in whole.
+Rowling did not solely write this play.

-After jumping into reviews of Cursed Child, I quickly found that many loyal Harry Potter fans are, quite frankly, PISSED.
-How can they call this play the eighth Harry Potter story?
+After jumping into reviews of Cursed Child, I quickly found that many loyal Harry Potter fans are, quite frankly, pissed.
+How can they call this play the eighth Harry Potter book?
 This is such a departure from the Harry Potter narrative and voice, how can this even be considered a part of that series?

-Although I rated Cursed Child 5 stars, I have to agree: this should NOT be considered a part of the Harry Potter series.
+I rated Cursed Child five stars, but I have to agree: this should not be considered a part of the Harry Potter series.
 This is too far a departure from the novelization of Harry’s story to be justified as a part of the series.
-This NEEDS to be considered a separate thing.
 Once you can accept that, it’s actually a really nice read.

 Obviously I can’t talk about everything, but some highlights…

 - The only thing I really didn’t like about Cursed Child is the shift in character.
 I’ve seen this come up a lot in other reviews as well.
 There are just certain snippets of dialogue in the play that really didn’t ring true for our beloved characters.
 Particularly, I found that Ron’s character was a huge departure from the Ron of the books.
 Even with a 19+ year time-gap, this isn’t the Ron we know and love.
 He couldn’t have even grown into this person.
 I just don’t see it.